ofiwg/libfabric/man/fi_getinfo.3.md

 *hints*
 : Reference to an fi_info structure that specifies criteria for selecting the returned fabric information.
+The fi_info hints structure must be allocated using either fi_allocinfo() or fi_dupinfo().

 *info*
 : A pointer to a linked list of fi_info structures containing response